LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Talk to your healthcare practitioner about discontinuing the potentially offending drug.
 When this is done, the histone antibody level should drop over time.
 Histone antibody levels do not respond to lifestyle changes.

 No. The antibodies may drop to very low or undetectable levels, but a small amount will still exist.
-If you resume taking your drug, your symptoms and increased antibody level may reemerge.
+If you resume taking your drug, your symptoms and increased antibody levels may reemerge.

 Yes, this is an important part of your medical history and needs to be shared as it will need to be taken into account by your healthcare practitioners whenever you are given medications.

 It may take several days before your results are available.
 This is not a routine test and your sample will frequently need to be sent to a regional reference laboratory for testing.

 Sources Used in Current Review